arbCoding/PsSp/README.md

 ## Dependencies

 Dependencies that are marked as 'Git submodule' are handled automatically.
 Other packages must be installed via your package manager of choice or manually.
-For those other packages I provide installation guidance for MacOS and Linux systems [here](#compilation-instructions).
+For those other packages I provide installation guidance for MacOS, Linux, and Windows systems [here](#compilation-instructions).

 * [Catch2](https://github.com/catchorg/Catch2) v3.2.2
    * This will provide the unit/integration testing framework